talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 If you already have an existing application created using the Blazor Web App template, you can still follow along and tweak the render modes depending on where your component displaying the chat will be.

 We’ll build up the chat step by step in the following sections.
-If you would rather see the complete example code, see the [GitHub repo -NOT UPDATED](https://github.com/MagnusMutai/tutorials/edit/main/how-to-add-chat-to-a-blazor-app-with-talkjs) for this tutorial.
+If you would rather see the complete example code, see the [GitHub repo](https://github.com/talkjs/talkjs-examples/tree/master/csharp/blazor_talkjs) for this tutorial.
 This is a tutorial just to get you started.
 For a fine-grained explanation, please follow the comments in the code.

 # Initialize TalkJS